bleezmo/onion-router/README.md

 ============
 Hi Professor,

-Click on the Wiki page for a quick tutorial on how to get your a local onion router running.
+Click on the Wiki page for a quick introduction and tutorial on how to get a local onion router running.